dleeftink/QuickSet/readme.md

 - The visible arrays, [`rank`](#setrank-uintarray) and [`stat`](#setstat-uintarray) provide the top-k [`window`](#quickset-class) of most frequent integers (rank) and values (stat) present in a set.

 Some additional properties describe the internal state of the set.

-> Note that due to being TypedArrays, `rank` and `stat` may contain multiple zeroes.
-If `0` is an integer you have previously inserted, you can access this by looking for the first indexed `0` in `rank` as well its value at the same index in `stat`.

 ###### `set.bits: [UintArray]`
 This non-enumerable property contains the Typed backing array that stores all integers present in the set as well as their values.